-The Center for Disabilities works to improve efforts towards Fetal Alcohol Spectrum Disorders (FASD) prevention, identification, services, and supports for people affected by FASD.
+We work to improve efforts toward fetal alcohol spectrum disorder (FASD) prevention, identification, services and support for people affected by it.
 FASD is caused by maternal alcohol consumption during pregnancy.
-While the effects of FASD are irreversible, it is important to remember that FASD is 100% preventable.
+While the effects of FASD are irreversible, it is important to remember that FASD is 100 percent preventable.

 The effects from prenatal alcohol exposure range from mild to severe and impact each person differently.
-The disruption in fetal development may lead to behavioral problems, learning disabilities, physical or developmental disabilities, and various other characteristics.
+The disruption in fetal development may lead to behavioral problems, learning disabilities, physical or developmental disabilities and other issues.

 Possible difficulties or challenges might include:

 Get additional information on our Fetal Alcohol Spectrum Disorders clinic.